United Indian Health Services - Arcata California

 United Indian Health Services - Arcata, CA

-United Indian Health Services is treatment center located at 1600 Weeot Way in the 95521 zip code in Arcata, CA that offers medication-assisted substance abuse treatment.
-Some of the treatment approaches used by United Indian Health Services consist of 12-step facilitation, relapse prevention and cognitive behavioral therapy.
+United Indian Health Services is treatment facility located at 1600 Weeot Way in the 95521 zip code in Arcata, CA that offers medication-assisted substance abuse treatment.
+Some of the treatment approaches used by United Indian Health Services consist of relapse prevention, brief intervention and motivational interviewing.

 Address: 1600 Weeot Way, Arcata, CA 95521